flaxandteal/flaxandteal-website/content/team.md

 # Meet the team!

 We have steadily grown our team from 2013 until now, as we continue to expand from Belfast and beyond.
-We have clients from the UK, Europe and beyond, and our team base has grown to reflect this.
+We have clients from the UK, Europe and more, and our team base has grown to reflect this.

 ### Phil Weir | Founder